theBrianCui/Watchit/README.md

 Quick Setup Guide
 -----------
-The fastest way to get up and running is to download the precompiled executables, compiled with [JXCore](jxcore.com).
-If you would like to run Watchit directly from the source, check out the [For Developers](#for-developers) section below.
+The fastest way to get up and running is to use the precompiled executables, compiled with [JXCore](jxcore.com).
+To run Watchit from source, check out the [For Developers](#for-developers) section below.

  1. Download and extract the prebuilt archive for your platform.
  2. Obtain an API key from one of the following email services: MailGun (free, recommended), Sendgrid (free), or Mandrill (trial/paid).
 Instructions for each service can be found below.